bp-studio/bp-studio.github.io/manual.md

 Meandering rivers might be represented similarly by using stub flaps, or you can just pretend that it's there and fold your thing anyway 😉

-Other features such as tilted grid, exporting to more formats, etc. are also planned.
+Other features such as tilted grid, optimization conditions, meandering support, etc. are also planned.